22-10-2025

 The CMYK model takes its name from the four inks used in industrial printing: Cyan, Magenta, Yellow and Key (black).
 Unlike RGB, this system is “subtractive” because the inks absorb certain wavelengths of reflected light, subtracting them from the visible spectrum.

-Each CMYK color is defined by four percentage values, from 0% to 100%, which indicate the amount of each ink to be deposited on the substrate.
+Each CMYK colour is defined by four percentage values, from 0% to 100%, which indicate the amount of each ink to be deposited on the substrate.

 The model finds application mainly in these contexts: